 - EXCESSIVE DRAFT: Contact your local dealer to have a draft reading taken.
 Any draft in excess of 0.1 WC requires a damper in the stovepipe.
-Some installations may require more than one damper. - INAPPROPRIATE FUEL: Do not burn coal; kiln dried lumber, wax logs or anything other than natural cordwood.

-- OPERATOR ERROR: Ensure all the gaskets are in good condition.
+Some installations may require more than one damper. - INAPPROPRIATE FUEL: Do not burn coal; kiln dried lumber, wax logs, compressed wood or anything other than natural cordwood. - OPERATOR ERROR: Ensure all the gaskets are in good condition.
 Replace worn out or compressed gaskets.
-Do not burn the stove with the front door, ash pan, or the ash grate in the open position.
+Do not burn the stove with the door in the partially open position.

-If you suspect that your stove is over-firing, contact your dealer immediately.
+If you suspect that your stove is over-firing, discontinue use and contact your dealer immediately.
 Damage caused by over-firing is not covered by your warranty.
-Results of over-firing can include warped or burned out internal parts, cracked vermiculite panels, discolored or warped external parts, and damaged finish.
+Results of over-firing can include warped or burned out internal parts, cracked refractory panels, discolored or warped external parts, and damaged finish.